shadowga/website/_docs/2/e-donating.md

 Administrators work voluntarily and no profit is made off of donations.

 ## The point of donating
-As you may know, keeping our virtual private servers up cost money and we pay monthly for it.
+As you may know, hosting the server and forum has a price and both costs are paid annually.
 Besides the aid of financial discounts and money-saving procedures, payments have come mostly off of the owner.
 Receiving donations helps soften the difficulty of paying a large sum every month to keep our community operational.